Zomma (∂Γ/∂σ)

-Third-order Greek measuring how gamma changes with the underlying price — the "gamma of gamma".
+Third-order Greek measuring how gamma changes when implied volatility moves — the gamma-vol cross.

 Definition

-The third partial derivative of option value with respect to the underlying spot price.
-Zomma quantifies how rapidly gamma changes as spot moves, making it essential for dynamic hedging of portfolios with concentrated gamma exposure.
+The partial derivative of gamma with respect to implied volatility.
+Zomma quantifies how an option's gamma changes when IV moves — most significant for wing positions and books with concentrated out-of-the-money gamma exposure.

 Formula